 Whether you're a first time installer or a previous user looking for a new version of Unity, the installation of Unity follows the same steps described below.

-1. If you haven't done so already, open up Unity Hub.
+1. If you haven't done so already, open up Unity Hub and sign in to your account.

 2. From the left-hand menu, select the Installs tab.